Houston Spinal Cord Damage Injury Lawyers

 These injuries generally fall into two categories:

 - Incomplete – Partial damage to the spinal cord, which results in only some loss of feeling and function.

 - Complete – A total loss of feeling and function below the point of the injury – typically due to the spinal cord being severed.

-At Michael P. Fleming & Associates, P.C., we have worked with accident victims who suffered from a wide range of spinal cord injuries.
+At Fleming Law, P.C., we have worked with accident victims who suffered from a wide range of spinal cord injuries.
 As a result, we have a high level of understanding of how these injuries affect a person’s well-being and ability to live a normal life.
 Some of the most common types of spinal cord injuries we see are:

 - Anterior cord syndrome – Damage to the front of the spinal cord

 - Central cord syndrome – Damage to the center of the spinal cord